On Variants of Network Flow Stability: Introduction

+Stable network flow has a variety of applications in physical and Internet traffic networks \cite{haxell2008fractional} as well as supply chain and manufacturing networks \cite{fleiner2010stable}.
+However, because of the Kirchhoff's law, many applications do not fit this model.
+For example, the amount of goods that an intermediate firm receives is not equal to the amount the firm sells because during transportation the goods might get damaged and lost.
+In the case of manufacturing firms, the relationship between input and output varies depending on the products and the manufacturing technologies.\footnote{See \cite{flowbook} for other applications of general flow constraints.}

+Motivated by this, we extend \cite{fleiner2010stable} by considering monotone and piecewise linear relationship between inflows and outflows at every node of the network.
+While the generalized flow problems have been studied extensively from the ``cardinal'' optimization point of view, to the best of our knowledge, there is essentially no prior work studying the problems with ordinal preferences.

+Our results are based on a series of reductions.
+As shown in \cite{fleiner2010stable}, the traditional stable flow problem can be reduced to the stable allocation problem.
+We show that the generalized stable flow problem can be eventually reduced to the generalized stable allocation (GSA) problem (\cite{dean2009generalized}).
+The whole reduction is non-trivial.
+We start from reducing this problem to a stable solution of Scarf's Lemma (\cite{scarf1967core}).
+However, finding a stable solution in general framework of Scarf is PPAD-hard (\cite{kintali}).
+Our next contribution is to provide another reduction from the Scarf's instance to GSA.
+We further study the optimization version of the problem and show that finding a minimum cost generalized stable network is NP-hard, while the problem is polynomial time solvable for the traditional stable flow satisfying Kirchhoff's law.

+Our contributions are thus twofold.
+First, the generalized problem we introduce and our algorithm apply to a wide range of applications in supply chains networks.
+Second, our hardness result shows that generalizing Kirchhoff's law is not just a technical transformation between network flows, it significantly changes the problem's computational complexity.

-In section 2, we describe the setting and background definition of this problem including how flow and stability are defined when agents utilize some special mapping or functions to their inflow and outflow.
-Besides, we introduce the concept of monotone piecewise linear mapping (MPLM), convex monotone piecewise linear mapping (CMPLM), and linear mapping (LM).
+The paper is organized as follow.
+After discussing related work, in section~\ref{sec2}, we describe the setting and background definitions of this problem including how flow and stability are defined when agents utilize some special mappings to their inflow and outflow.
+Specifically, we introduce the concept of piecewise linear (PL) mapping, truncated linear (TL) mapping, and linear mapping.

-In section 3, we show the existence of CMPLM-stable-flow by a reduction to Scarf's Lemma \cite{scarf1967core,scarf}.
-Later on, as LM is a subset of CMPLM, by reducing MPLM-stable-flow problem to LM-stable-flow problem, we can show the existence of MPLM-stable-flow.
+In section~\ref{sec3}, we show the existence of stable flow in a truncated linear network (TL-network) where inflow and outflow has a TL relation for all agents by a reduction to Scarf's Lemma (see \cite{scarf1967core}).
+Later on, by reducing a piecewise linear network (PL-network) where inflow and outflow has a PL relation for all agents to another TL-network, we can show the existence of stable flow in a PL-network.

-In section 4, we present a polynomial time path augmenting algorithm that finds an LM-stable-flow for an acyclic LM-network.
-The main difference of our approach from \cite{cseh2013new} is an augmented path may be a $\sigma$-cycle, a path from a source to a vertex that is visited twice.
-Each iteration in \cite{cseh2013new} augments a path from source to sink or a cycle since when augmenting a cycle, the augmented flow from the source to cycle is always zero.
-However, this does not apply in our setting because flow conservation property is not guaranteed.
-An MPLM-network instance can be reduced to an LM-network instance so an MPLM-stable-flow can be found in an acyclic MPLM-network.
-At the end of this section, we show a reduction from cyclic LM-network to an equivalent acyclic LM-network to enclose the entire problem.